deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 **VISIT SWEDEN!
 A TRAVEL COMMENTARY** by Carol Reed

-New York Standard reporter Carol Reed is abroad in Europe and tells all about the nicest places in the old world.
+New York Standard's own Carol Reed is travelling Europe and reports all about the nicest destinations in the old world.

 This time, Carol visits the town of Norrköping, just about 120 miles east of Stockholm, Sweden's capital.
 Read all about Sweden's wonderful countryside and art on page 14.

 **POLICE NOTICES**

 New York City police are investigating after a dumpster was found Monday night filled with dozens of pounds of cocaine.
-Police says the 60 pounds of cocaine was estimated to be worth $6.6 million and that it had been sold in Los Angeles.
+Police says the 60 pounds of cocaine was estimated to be worth $6.6 million.
-A suspect is in police custody awaiting a court appearance.
+A person, suspected of a crime related to the incident, is held in police custody awaiting a court hearing.

+##### Diary

 **BEST BBQ-RECIPES BY STAR-CHEF OLIVER KARDUM**